 More importantly, for the sake of this review, new Canadian Tire credit cards were also released: the premium Triangle World Elite Mastercard and the entry-level Triangle Mastercard.
 Both these cards let you earn Canadian Tire Money faster on all your everyday spending – including on purchases made outside of Canadian Tire.

-Below, we review Canadian Tire’s credit cards, outlining their pros and cons.
+Below, we review Canadian Tire’s two credit cards, outlining their pros and cons.

-But first, some basics on the Triangle Rewards program
+But first, here’s how the Triangle Rewards program works

 While the program is now called Triangle Rewards, you’ll still collect Canadian Tire Money.
 With Canadian Tire Money, you won’t need to waste any time calculating complicated point values because the program is easy to understand: 1% in Canadian Tire Money = 1 cent that you can redeem at Canadian Tire, or a dollar for a dollar, similar to how a traditional cash back credit card works.